 Transcatheter aortic valve replacement (TAVR) is a revolutionary percutaneous therapy for aortic valve replacement.
 At present, however, this therapy can be offered only to patients who are nonoperative or high risk for traditional open heart surgery.
 The Valve Center currently performs TAVR using transfemoral or transapical approaches, both of which are now approved by the Food and Drug Administration (FDA).

 Transcatheter (percutaneous) mitral valve repair is an investigational option for the treatment of high surgical risk patients with severe mitral regurgitation.
 The Valve Center is currently evaluating the MitraClip system in these patients.
+In this video, Dr. Paul Sorajja talks about the latest advances in treating heart failure or leaky valves with MitraClip.

 Percutaneous repair of periprosthetic valve leaks addresses perivalvular leaks that can be severe in 1 to 2 percent of patients following surgical valve replacement.
 This option avoids the need for a second open heart surgery, but it is a technically demanding procedure performed at only a few centers in the U.S.